Oops! Sorry!!

 - If someone walks away, feel rejected

-Again, they don’t look at a situation or event rationally, but simply release the response.
+Again, your emotions don’t look at a situation or event rationally, but simply trigger the response.

 In other words:

-- You may be happily dating, but still be aroused by seeing someone attractive
+- You may be happily dating, but still be aroused by someone attractive

-- The mistake you make may be minor, but still feel like you did something bad or wrong
+- The mistake may be minor, but still feel like you did something wrong

 - The person walking away may just be going to work, but still feel the sting of rejection